-The typical asking rate per listing is in the $30's per square foot per year.
-The Crossroads submarket is seeing a a rise in rates.
-In the last 3 months, the median rate went up $5 per sqft per year.
-That's a 18% increase in rent.
+On average, listings lease in the $30's per square foot per year.
+The Crossroads region is experiencing a decline in rates.
+In the last 3 months, the median rate fell $4 per sqft per year.
+That's a 10% decline in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Crossroads submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Crossroads submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 6 listings have come on the market, which means listings might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 6 listings have been made available, which means new availabilities most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 50% of the office spaces in the Crossroads are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,300 sqft.
-Most properties in this region are close to 2 floors.
-Most buildings in this market were built in 1986 and are Class B.
+Even though the median size is 4,210 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this region are close to 2 stories.
+Most buildings in this area were built in 1986 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Crossroads residents.
+Wholesale trade is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Crossroads occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.